chapman-phys220-2018f/cw01-insert-team-name-here/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.
 You can use the GitHub web interface to edit this file directly for now.

-This assignment helped create a better uderstanding of scripting with bash.
+This assignment helped create a better understanding of scripting with bash and utilizing commands to our advantage.

 ## Honor Pledge